 Guide: Pay NJ Traffic Tickets at NJMCDirect.com Portal.

 Mostly, payment in a full phase is encouraged.
 If, due to certain circumstances, you are unable to do so, that is, make the payment in a single stroke, then you can go ahead to request an installment payment plan.

 If there are any judgments for unpaid surcharges, those judgments about your credit then remain outstanding until the debt is paid fully.

 To be enrolled in an Installment payment plan, you must first remit the installment amount that has been listed on the front of the billing notice by the indicated due date.
 The remaining surcharge balance will be later billed in monthly installments.

-An individual’s driving record is reviewed whenever there are points, or other serious offenses are put to notice.
+An individual’s driving record is reviewed whenever there are points or other serious offenses are put to notice.
 These points are credited to your driving record.
-The Point Violation Surcharge is the most important part of the surcharge that you need to know about.
+Therefore, the Point Violation Surcharge is the most important part of the surcharge you need to know about.

 If you accumulate six or more points within three years from your last posted violation, then you are sent with a notice which involves a $150 surcharge plus $25 for every single additional point over six.
 A surcharge based on accumulated points can also result in you being annually surcharged for three consecutive years.

 - $100 is charged for an unlicensed driver.
 It is also charged when a driver continues driving with an expired license.
 The total stands at $300 total.